Spread of the corona virus in Albania18th calendar week (05/02/2022 to 05/08/2022): 1.0 new infections per day per 100,000 inhabitants

 5 percent of newborns are underweight.

-The medical care provided by doctors and hospitals in Albania is above average, but is not as good as the average within the EU.
+Medical suppliesMedical care provided by doctors and hospitals in Albania is below average compared to the world population.
 The country provides 2.9 hospital beds per 1000 inhabitants.
-The global mean here is 2.7 beds.
-Within the EU, 5.6 beds are available for every 1,000 residents.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 Supply with drinking water